sanaaen/PaymentApp/README.md

 # PaymentApp
 An application for payment methods management with Angular and .Net.

-This project was generated with Angular CLI version 17.1.0.
+The front-end of this project was generated with Angular CLI version 17.1.0 and the back-end with .Net 6.0.

 Development server
 Run ng serve for a dev server.
 Navigate to http://localhost:4200/.
 The application will automatically reload if you change any of the source files.